 An IME is usually a bad idea for an insurance claimant.
 Fortunately, you are not required to submit to an IME, except, sometimes, under your own automobile policy.
 If an adjuster asks if you are willing to have an IME, politely refuse on the grounds that you do not wish to be examined by a doctor you do not know and whose opinion you have no way of judging.
 Remind the adjuster that if your claim later winds up in court, the insurance company can then follow the appropriate legal procedures to request an IME.

+Read our article Tips on the IME to learn how to protect your legal rights during and after an IME.
 For an in-depth guide to getting the best resolution to your injury-related insurance claim or lawsuit, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).